ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

   space_primary
-    If the destination \ :emphasis:`dest`\  data set does not exist , this sets the primary space allocated for the data set.
+    If the destination *dest* data set does not exist , this sets the primary space allocated for the data set.

-    The unit of space used is set using \ :emphasis:`space\_type`\ .
+    The unit of space used is set using *space_type*.

     | **required**: False
     | **type**: int

   space_secondary
-    If the destination \ :emphasis:`dest`\  data set does not exist , this sets the secondary space allocated for the data set.
+    If the destination *dest* data set does not exist , this sets the secondary space allocated for the data set.

-    The unit of space used is set using \ :emphasis:`space\_type`\ .
+    The unit of space used is set using *space_type*.

     | **required**: False
     | **type**: int